urbanjost/M_CLI2/README.md

 **This is how the interface works --**

-* Pass in a string that looks like the command you would use to execute the program with all values specified.
+* Pass in a string to set_args(3f) that looks almost like the command you would use to execute the program except with all keywords and default values specified.

-  Now all the values in the prototype should be updated using values from the command line and ready to query.
+* you add calls to the get_args(3f) procedure or one of its variants ( The alternatives allow you to use a simple function-based interface model or allow for special cases when you want to use fixed length.
-* you read the results with the get_args(3f) procedure or one of its variants (if you want to use fixed length.
+  CHARACTER variables or fixed-size arrays instead of the allocatable variables best used with get_args(3f)).

-  CHARACTER variables or fixed-size arrays).
+  Now when you call the program all the values in the prototype should be updated using values from the command line and queried and ready to use in your program.

 ## RESPONSE FILES
 [Response files](response.md) are supported as described in the documentation for